jgirardet/sublack/README.rst

 * Toggle Black on save for current view :
     Press `Ctrl-Shift-P` (Mac: `Cmd-Shift-P`) and select `Sublack: Toggle black on save for current view`.

+* run Black Format All :
+    Press `Ctrl-Shift-P` (Mac: `Cmd-Shift-P`) and select `Sublack: Format All`.
+Run black against each root folder  in a standard way (without taking care of sublack options and configuration).
+Same thing as running `black .` being in the folder.

 * Start Blackd Server :
     Press `Ctrl-Shift-P` (Mac: `Cmd-Shift-P`) and select `Sublack: Start BlackdServer`.